 In order to apply for the Outstanding abstract award,

-submitters have to be an EPNS trainee member and paid the current year EPNS subscription fee,
+- submitters need to be an EPNS trainee member with paid current year EPNS subscription fee,

-and the submitter must have ‘ticked the box’ in the abstract submission tool, section Attributes.
+- and the submitter needs to ‘tick the box’ in the abstract submission tool.

 Special Award of Mac Keith Press & EPNS